KeminaPera/Effective-Java-/di-4-zhang-ff1a-lei-he-jie-kou/di-24-tiao-ff1a-you-xian-kao-lv-jing-tai-cheng-yuan-lei.md

 A common use of private static member classes is to represent components of the object represented by their enclosing class.
 For example, consider a Map instance, which associates keys with values.
 Many Map implementations have an internal Entry object for each key-value pair in the map.
 While each entry is associated with a map, the methods on an entry \(getKey, getValue, and setValue\) do not need access to the map.
 Therefore, it would be wasteful to use a nonstatic member class to represent entries: a private static member class is best.
 If you accidentally omit the static modifier in the entry declaration, the map will still work, but each entry will contain a superfluous reference to the map, which wastes space and time.

+It is doubly important to choose correctly between a static and a

+nonstatic member class if the class in question is a public or

+protected member of an exported class.
+In this case, the member

+class is an exported API element and cannot be changed from a

+nonstatic to a static member class in a subsequent release without

+violating backward compatibility.

+As you would expect, an anonymous class has no name.
+It is not a

+member of its enclosing class.
+Rather than being declared along

+with other members, it is simultaneously declared and instantiated

+at the point of use.
+Anonymous classes are permitted at any point

+in the code where an expression is legal.
+Anonymous classes have

+enclosing instances if and only if they occur in a nonstatic context.

+But even if they occur in a static context, they cannot have anystatic members other than constant variables, which are final

+primitive or string fields initialized to constant expressions \[JLS,

+4.12.4\].